epam/edp-perf-operator/README.md

 ## Overview

 PERF Operator is an EDP operator that is responsible for integrating with PERF.
+It creates and updates data source in PERF.
 Operator installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.

 _**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._